Jim Thompson (designer): Early life

 Jim Thompson was born in Greenville, Delaware in 1906.
 He was the youngest of five children of Henry and Mary Wilson Thompson.
 His father was a wealthy textile manufacturer; his mother was the daughter of James Harrison Wilson (1837–1925), a noted Union general during the American Civil War.

 Thompson spent his early years of education at St. Paul's School in Concord, New Hampshire.
 He graduated from Princeton University in 1928, and represented the United States in the 6-Metre Sailing event at the 1928 Summer Olympics in Amsterdam, the Netherlands.
 Post-graduate studies followed at the University of Pennsylvania's School of Architecture, but he did not complete his degree at this institution due to his weakness in calculus.

 From 1931 to 1940, he practiced in New York City with Holden, McLaughlin & Associates, designing homes for the East Coast rich.
 During this period, he led an active social life and sat on the board of the Ballet Russe de Monte Carlo.

 In 1941, he quit his job and enlisted with the Delaware National Guard.
 Before the outbreak of the Second World War, he was transferred to a military outpost in Fort Monroe, Virginia.
-While he was here, he got to know Second Lieutenant Edwin Fahey Black, a fresh graduate from the US Military Academy, West Point.
+While he was there, he got to know Second Lieutenant Edwin Fahey Black, a fresh graduate from the US Military Academy, West Point.
 It was Black who encouraged him to join the Office of Strategic Services (OSS), the forerunner of the Central Intelligence Agency.